Biorthogonal polynomials related to quantum transport theory of disordered wires

-In Section \ref{subsubsec:local_result}, we define the functions $\gfn(z)$ and $\tilde{\gfn}(z)$ in \eqref{eq:defn_g_gtilde} under the assumption that the end point $b$ and the density function $\psi(x)$ are known.
-In this subsection, we first assume the existence of $b$ and $\psi$, and derive a Riemann-Hilbert problem satisfied by $\gfn'(z)$ and $\tilde{\gfn}'(z)$.
-Then we solve the Riemann-Hilbert problem by direct calculation, and then confirm the value of $b$ and express $\psi$ in a computable way.
-Thus we prove Theorems \ref{thm:one-cut_rgular_w_hard_edge} and \ref{eq:find_b_psi}.
+with branch cuts for the logarithms taken where $z \in (-\infty, x)$ and $f(z) \in (-\infty, f(x))$, respectively.
+Using these, we derive a Riemann-Hilbert (RH) problem satisfied by $\gfn'(z)$ and $\tilde{\gfn}'(z)$.
+We then solve this RH problem via direct calculation, confirm the value of $b$, and express $\psi$ in a computable form.
+This completes the proofs of Theorems \ref{thm:one-cut_rgular_w_hard_edge} and \ref{eq:find_b_psi}.